-User experience (UX) often feels like a term that lacks definition.
-Despite this, there’s real value and resource in not only understanding what UX is but realising its potential impact your bespoke software’s success.
+User experience (UX) often seems like a term that lacks definition.
+Despite this, there’s real value in understanding what UX is.
+And realising its potential impact your custom software’s success.

-In this analysis, we’ll walk you through key areas where intelligent UX design impacts the bottom line for your business.
-And we’ll show why we place such importance on consistently high-quality UX across the custom software we develop.
+In this analysis, we’ll walk you through key areas where intelligent UX design impacts your business’s bottom line.
+We’ll show why we place such importance on consistently high-quality UX across our software.

 Efficiency iencompasses a variety of tangible optimisations and business improvements.
-One of thse is time management, an issue which many organisations and employees struggle with but can be easily solved by bespoke software, especially if it has been designed with UX in mind.
+One of these is time management.
+This is an issue which many organisations and employees struggle with.
+However, bespoke software easily solves the issue if it has been designed with UX in mind.

 Whatever the purpose of your software, time is always one of the primary KPIs for successful design and implementation.
-Not just time taken to complete tasks but time spent on training, support tickets, conversions and upsells.
+Not just time taken to complete tasks either.
+Time spent on training, support tickets, conversions and upsells.
 UX has a tangible impact on all these metrics.

-With intuitive design, users find it easier to learn and use the software, reducing the number of support requests and saving time for everyone involved, whether you’re a service provider, a business frustrated with your software provider or an organisation utilising bespoke software alongside a dedicated tech support team.
+With intuitive design, users find it easier to learn and use the software, reducing the number of support requests and saving time for everyone involved.
+Whether you’re a service provider, a business frustrated with your software provider or an organisation using custom software alongside a dedicated support team.